Syvven/CSCI4511W-Chess-Project/README.md

 ## How to Play The Game

+DISCLAIMER: Turtle is slow, making inputs too fast in certain circumstances can lead to things breaking

 - When the file has been run, select the piece you wish to move and the available moves will be highlighted.
 - Select the square you wish to move the piece to
 - If you wish to select a different piece, right click